haifengkao/SwiftUITemplate/README.md

 1. Clone the project.
 2. cd `fixtures/Example1`
 3. `tuist fetch` to install the plugin
-3. `tuist edit` to add new modules
+3. `tuist edit` to add new modules or modify the plugin files
-4. `tuist generate` to generate xcworkspace
+4. `tuist generate` to generate the example xcworkspace